Flipper's Guitar: Doctor Head's World Tower (1991)

-1991 found the group pursuing their interest in the British alternative scenes of House, Madchester/Baggy and an extensive use of sampling.
+1991 found the group pursuing their interest in the British alternative scenes of house, Madchester/baggy and an extensive use of sampling.

-"Groove Tube", their first single of 1991 and a primer for their third album had a new sound that combined pop accessibility with shoegaze and Madchester/Baggy styles.
-The single bears a similarity to "Fool's Gold" by The Stone Roses, "Soon" by My Bloody Valentine and "Come Together" by Primal Scream.
+"Groove Tube", their first single of 1991 and a primer for their third album had a new sound that combined pop accessibility with shoegaze and Madchester/baggy styles.
+The single bears a similarity to "Fool's Gold" by the Stone Roses, "Soon" by My Bloody Valentine and "Come Together" by Primal Scream.

 That summer the group released Doctor Head's World Tower (ヘッド博士の世界塔).
-The album title is a reference to The Monkees's 1968 movie Head.
+The album title is a reference to the Monkees's 1968 film Head.
 Samples of dialogue from Head appear throughout.
 Stylistically the album was another leap-forward for the group that showcased an increased use of sampling and the obvious influence of groups like Primal Scream and the Happy Mondays giving the album a tripped-out dance groove.
 Gone were short acoustic pop songs of the debut and the bossa nova/Latin, vocal jazz leanings of Camera Talk.
 In there place were songs of much greater length, three of which were over six-minutes long.

-The group's innovative method of sampling involved a cut-and-paste construction and marriage of samples from The Beach Boys' "God Only Knows" to Eyeless in Gaza's "Changing Stations" and lifting a large portion of Strawberry Switchblade's "Trees and Flowers" ("Dolphin Song").
+The group's innovative method of sampling involved a cut-and-paste construction and marriage of samples from the Beach Boys' "God Only Knows" to Eyeless in Gaza's "Changing Stations" and lifting a large portion of Strawberry Switchblade's "Trees and Flowers" ("Dolphin Song").
 The album's closing track "The World Tower" at ten minutes in length is a psychedelic track that segues between sections of guitar-rock, music-hall and sound collages.
 The album was followed by the group's final single, "Blue Shinin' Quick Star" b/w "Dolphin Song".